Protecting vulnerable mobile endpoints. Manage and secure.

 • Fragmentation among supported versions within each OS

-• Disparate levels of support lead to delays in update deployments
+• Lack of uniform platform support leads to delays in deploying updates

 • Supported vs. unsupported feature sets in MDM solutions

-• Ability to assess and verify security telemetry regularly
+• Ability to routinely assess and verify device telemetry

-• Limitations to policy-based enforcement for compliance requirements
+• Limitations to policy-based enforcement of compliance requirements

-• Dissonance between implementing and enforcing protections on desktop and mobile OSs
+• Dissonance between implementing and enforcing protections across the infrastructure

 Convergence and compliance

-Speaking to compliance, the ability to actively monitor devices, assess their health in real-time and verify any issues while following up in quick form with mitigation workflows is overshadowed by a critical failure that is often witnessed when it comes to mobile security: balance.
+Speaking of compliance, the ability to actively monitor devices, assess risk in real-time and verify any health issues, while following up in quickly with mitigation workflows, is overshadowed by a critical failure that is witnessed when it comes to mobile security: balance.

-More specifically, balance in this instance refers to the concepts of management and security.
-Incorrectly framed as a tug-of-war between IT and Security teams, the reality is that relying solely on an MDM solution to pull double duty falls short of the mark.
-Conversely, organizations that rely on user’s personal devices to access business resources, with best practice standards such as:
+More specifically in this instance, balance refers to the concepts of management and security.
+Often, this is incorrectly framed as a tug-of-war between IT and Security teams.
+But the reality is that relying solely on an MDM solution to pull double duty falls short of providing layered protections.
+Conversely, organizations that rely on users' personal devices to access business resources, with best practice standards such as:

 • Choose a long, complex password